nienkebos/ExhibitionPlanner/README.md

   * Define the models
   * Create the controllers
   * Add CarrierWave and Cloudinary
+  * Add Rack CORS
+  * Write seeds
 2 Set up a React project with the React Starter
   * npm install
   * npm install jquery --save
+  * Create a form Component
+  * Look for file upload in ReactJS